 Which country is cheaper, South Korea or Australia?

-Accommodation is often cheaper in Australia compared to South Korea ($55 vs. $75).
-Budget travelers often stay in cheaper hostels and guest houses, while nicer hotels usually appeal to families and upscale travelers.
+Accommodation is often cheaper in South Korea compared to Australia ($44 vs. $63).
+Budget travelers usually stay in less expensive hostels and guest houses, while nicer hotels often appeal to families and upscale travelers.

 Compare hostel, B&B, and guesthouse prices between South Korea and Australia to find the cheapest accommodation here: South Korea hostels and Australia hostels.

 When comparing food in Australia vs. South Korea they are not just different in cuisine, but also in price.
 Meal and restaurant costs in Australia ($29) are often cheaper than South Korea ($25).